 - 2-3 tablespoons white wine vinegar

-- 5-8 gherkins, depending on size and taste
+- 5-8 pickles gherkins, depending on size and taste, optional, Note 4

 - a bunch of chives

-- Cook the potatoes in salted water until tender, making sure you don't overcook them.
-Drain well and peel them while they are still hot.
-Slice them rather thinly and place them in a large bowl.
+- Peel and slice: Drain them well and leave them for about 5 minutes to cool down slightly.
+Peel them while they are still hot.
+Slice them and place them in a large bowl.

-- Slowly give the dressing to the potatoes, mixing very gently and taking care not to break the potato slices.
+- Combine: Slowly pour the warm dressing over the hot potatoes, mixing very gently and taking care not to break the slices.

-- Leave the potato salad to cool and marinade for a few hours.
-The potatoes will absorb the broth and the dressing will become thick and creamy.
+- Leave the potato salad to cool and marinate at room temperature for one or two hours.
+The potatoes will absorb the broth.